Mute-Publishing/Archive/getting-started-guide.md

 Archive/Financial Crisis/
 ```

-Now you can add your article using the green button about the title field of the item list.
-First you will be prompted to select its item type, in this case choose 'Magazine Artcle', then you will be presented with a list of items, fill them out as best you can and save.
+Now you can add your article using the green button above the title field of the item list.
+First you will be prompted to select its item type, in this case choose 'Magazine Article', then you will be presented with a list of items, fill them out as best you can and save.

-To view youz new addition on the webite for the 'collaborative bibliography' load the site https://mute-publishing.github.io/archive and your item will be in the appropriate list.
-Since we added The Metamap to Experimental Writing we can see it listed there.
+To view your new addition on the webite for the collaborative bibliography load the site https://mute-publishing.github.io/archive and your item will be in the appropriate list.
+Since we added The Metamap to [Experimental Writing](https://mute-publishing.github.io/archive/experimental-writing.html) collection we can see it listed there.

 ### C. Adding Other Sources; Books, or Anything Else.